-Our energy marketing segment markets natural gas and crude oil principally in the Rocky Mountain, Western and Mid-continent regions of the United States and Canada.
+Our Energy Marketing segment markets natural gas and crude oil principally in the Rocky Mountain, Western and Mid-continent regions of the United States and Canada.
 Our energy marketing operations focus primarily on producer services and wholesale natural gas marketing.
 Our energy marketing operations involve the purchase, sale, storage and transportation of natural gas and crude oil, as well as a variety of services, including asset optimization, price risk management and customized offerings to producer and end-use clients.
 Our energy marketing customers include natural gas distribution companies, electric utilities, industrial users, oil and gas producers, other energy marketers and retail gas users.
-Our average daily marketing physical volumes for the year ended December 31, 2008, were approximately 1.9 million MMBtu (or million British thermal units) of gas and approximately 7,900 barrels of oil.
+Our average daily marketing physical volumes for the year ended December 31, 2009, were approximately 2.0 million "MMBtu," or million British thermal units, of gas and approximately 12,400 barrels of oil.
+On May 28, 2010, we expanded our energy marketing segment to include coal marketing, with the addition of five new employees to operate the new coal marketing division.